MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/content-security-policy.md

 ![Content Security Policy Fix](media/content-security-policy-fixed.png)

-## Updating page mocks with new Content Security Policy
+## Update page mocks with new CSP

-If you are testing modules in a development environment with the Online SDK, you can also add Content Security Policies through page mocks.
-In a page mock, you’ll need to add or navigate to the top level property "appContext" and create a property under that titled "contentSecurityPolicy".
+If you are testing modules in a development environment with the Online SDK, you can also add CSP using page mocks.
+In a page mock, you'll need to add or navigate to the top level property "appContext" and create a property under that titled "contentSecurityPolicy".

 Here you may add key value pairs of directives to policies.